A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 Less than Container Load (LCL)

-Less than Container Load.
-If you don’t have enough goods to fill a 20ft container, then your goods would be shipped as a part load or LCL.
-In this instance, your goods will be loaded into a shared container with goods from other companies.
+Less than Container Load is for when you are not shipping enough goods to fill a 20ft container.
+In this scenario, your goods can be shipped as LCL.
+It means, your goods will be loaded into a shared container with goods from other companies.
+While this allows shippers to send goods for a lower overall price, cost per item is generally higher and customs are generally more complex.

 Marine Insurance